BlockfreieOrg/kat_tutorial/README.md

 The precondition P guards the command C. The postcondition Q is checked after executing C to ensure the desired side effects.

-An example of this is remove batch.
+An example of this is _removeBatch_.

 ```math
 removeBatch = batchExists * deleteBatch * !batchExists